Here are three haiku for the algorithm—

 the futility of words

-and what poet could improve
+since what human could improve

 its contrafactual flow?